Updated March 2022

 Do we disclose your personal information to others?

 We respect the privacy of your personal information and we will take reasonable steps to keep it confidential and protected.

 We will not disclose your personal information to any third parties unless you have consented, or we are otherwise permitted or required to do so by law.

-With your prior consent, we may discuss your physical performance on screening tests, your health status and any injuries, any restrictions on your work activities, your prognosis and your treatment, with persons including other medical providers, your workplace’s occupational health and safety staff, human resources staff, supervisors, and rehabilitation coordinators.
+With your prior consent, we may discuss your physical performance on screening tests, your health status and any injuries, any restrictions on your work activities, your prognosis, and your treatment, with persons including other medical providers, your organisation’s occupational health and safety staff, human resources staff, supervisors, and rehabilitation coordinators.